MasterGreyson/GYN/README.md

-> Hi user, Since your using Premium, You'll have access to vip commands:

 > /CreateDocument Creates any file using the format below: